About USC Gould

 - future opportunities to mentor subsequent groups of Public Interest Scholars

 Scholars are selected on the basis of merit and demonstrated commitment to public interest work.
 Selection criteria include strong academic indicators (LSAT score and undergraduate cumulative GPA) and significant achievements in the fields of public interest work or government service.
 The committee will give priority to applicants with a history of full-time nonprofit or public interest focused work.
 For timely consideration in selection as a Public Interest Scholar, please submit your application by the priority deadline of February 1st.
+Scholars will be notified in March and April.

 To apply, you will be required to include a separate essay within your application for admission to USC Gould.
 Your essay should address the following prompt: In one to two pages, please highlight your public interest or government service background and your commitment to a career in public service.